quanteda/tutorials.quanteda.io/content/machine-learning/_index.en.markdown

 ---
-title: Machine learning
+title: Scaling and classification
 weight: 60
 pre: "<b>6. </b>"
 chapter: true
-draft: true
+draft: false
 ---

-# Mmachine learning
+# Text scaling and document classification

-How to use supervised and unsupervised machine learning using **quanteda**
+How to derive latent positions from text data and how to classify documents